ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 The Uno Bootstrapper can automatically embed any asset and deploy them with the app.
 Some of them (CSS & JavaScript) can also be loaded with the app.
 Here's how to declare them in a _Uno Wasm_ project:

-1. **JavaScript files** should be in `WasmScripts`  folder: they will be copied to output folder and loaded automatically by the bootstrapper when the page loads. **They must be marked as `EmbeddedResources`**.
+1. **JavaScript files** should be in `WasmScripts`  folder: they will be copied to output folder and loaded automatically by the bootstrapper when the page loads. **They must be marked with the `EmbeddedResources` build action**.

 2. **CSS Style files** should be in the `WasmCSS` folder: they will be copied to output folder and referenced in the _html head_ of the application. **They must be marked as `EmbeddedResources`**.